dado3212/wix-inventory/README.md

 ```

 The `API_KEY` is the API Key you created.
 The `ACCOUNT_ID` is on the right side of the aforementioned API keys page.
 The `SITE_ID` is the alphanumeric if you go to your site dashboard and copy the `<code>` from the URL in the format `https://manage.wix.com/dashboard/<code>/home?referralInfo=my-sites`.

+You then need to automatically forward product items from Wix to Instagram.
+You can do this by

 ## Developing
 https://dev.wix.com/docs/rest/ has the full REST API.